 - Remove baking tray from the oven and let it stand for 5 minutes.

-3. The recipe for the wings is from Cook's Illustrated "Meats Book" cookbook.
-The sauce recipe is my own.
+4. The recipe for the wings is from Cook's Illustrated "Meats Book" cookbook.
+The sauce recipes are my own.

 PS I’ve now published the Buffalo Wings version!
 Here it is: Truly Crispy Oven Baked BUFFALO Wings.